-Solutions Pros Cons 1.
-Keep the door shut.
 People won't be able to walk right in.
 People will see it's shut and go away.
+Everyone will know in advance that I don't have an open door policy.
+I can put people on my schedule.
 Might give the appearance that I'm unapproachable.
 I might miss something that's urgent if someone thinks I don't want to hear it.
-2. Send out a memo explaining that I'm not following the policy anymore.
-People who need to see me should schedule an appointment.
-Everyone will know in advance that I don't have an open door policy.
-I can put people on my schedule.
 Higher ups might not like that I'm not abiding by the company value.
-There may be times when I do want to keep the door open to others, but then I'd have to send out a new memo.
-3. When people come in, put them on a schedule when I have time to see them.
+There may be times when I down the door advance that I don't have an open door policy.I can put people on my that I'm not abiding by the company value.There may be times when I do want to keep the door open to others, but then I'd have to send out a new memo.
 It shows I'm open to whatever people came in to discuss.
 It lets me prioritize my own schedule.
 I can get a sense of who walks in with things that really aren't urgent.
 People will still be able to walk in unannounced.
-4. Hiro a guard dog.
 The dog will scare people away.
 The dog will scare people away.
+1 whatever people came in to discuss.
+It lets me prioritize my own schedule.
+I can get a sense of who walks in with things that really aren't urgent.